tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 {{% tip %}}

-This topic deals with the reasons behind the shortcomings of TWFE in staggered DiD designs and how the Goodman-Bacon decomposition allows us to observe them.
-For ways to address the limitations of TWFE, see [this topic](/staggered-did), which introduces Callaway and Sant’Anna’s (2021) robust method.
+This topic deals with the _reasons_ behind the shortcomings of TWFE in staggered DiD designs and how the Goodman-Bacon decomposition allows us to _detect_ them.
+For ways to _address_ the limitations of TWFE, see [this topic](/staggered-did), which introduces Callaway and Sant’Anna’s (2021) robust method.

 {{% /tip %}}